Ddotsam/Confidence_Intervals/README.md

-# Confidence_Intervals
+# Confidence Intervals
-This code walks through what a confidence interval is really saying
+Many students struggle with the idea of a confidence interval in introductory statistics.
+$P(x|y)$